AustralianBioCommons/how-to-guides/galaxy_australia/workflows/hifi_assembly.md

      - A ```FASTQ file``` that will be the input for the assembly workflow covered in the next section (**Fig 9a**), and
      - A ```FastQC report``` which you can view in the Galaxy user interface (**Fig 9b**).

-> **Did you know?**
-You don’t need to re-run entire workflows!
-You can re-run individual tools in Galaxy Australia by selecting the previous tool run in your history and pushing the button indicated below.

 8. If you only have a single BAM file, stop here!
 If you have multiple BAM files, repeat this entire section of the tutorial for each BAM file:

 >**Don’t forget:** you will then need to [join the multiple FASTQ files together](#joinfiles).
 Another tool called ```Concatenate datasets tail-to-head``` (Galaxy Version 0.1.1) can be used for this purpose.

+> **Did you know?**
+You can view the workflow diagram by clicking on the workflow name in the list and selecting ```Edit```.

+> **Did you know?**
+You don’t need to re-run entire workflows!
+You can re-run individual tools in Galaxy Australia by selecting the previous tool run in your history and pushing the button indicated below.

 ---